 Odd-even pricing

 If you’re a Walmart fan, then you’ve probably noticed than price signs at Walmart do not show whole numbers like $5 or $10 but odd-even numbers like $25.82 or $31.93.
-Have you ever wondered why they don’t just round them up?
-Apparently, it is a psychological trick that does wonders for retail businesses.
-The first digit is the one your brain acknowledges, making you more likely to buy an item and think you’ve found a real bargain.
+This strategy is commonly known as “charm pricing.”
+Have you ever wondered why they don’t just round them up to the nearest dollar?
+Apparently, it is a powerful psychological trick that does wonders for retail businesses by altering a consumer’s perception of value.
+The first digit of a price is the one your brain primarily acknowledges and anchors to, making you more likely to buy an item and think you’ve found a real bargain.
+For instance, your brain processes $5.95 as being in the “$5 range” rather than the “$6 range,” making the price seem significantly lower than it actually is.
 After all, 5.95 is better than 6, right?
+That single cent makes a world of difference in your subconscious mind.

-It’s not only Walmart that uses this trick, but being the giant retail that they are, it only makes more sense for them to stick to it to get you to spend more.
+It’s not only Walmart that uses this trick, as it’s a staple of the retail industry, but being the giant retailer that they are, their consistent application of this method across millions of products has a massive cumulative effect on sales.
+It only makes more sense for them to stick to it to get you to spend more.
+Every price tag is an opportunity to frame the cost in the most appealing way possible, ensuring you feel like you’re getting a great deal with every item you place in your cart.

 Rollback pricing

-Another trick to make shoppers buy more, thus spending more money, is to create a sense of urgency by using rollback pricing.
+Another trick to make shoppers buy more, thus spending more money, is to create a powerful sense of urgency by using rollback pricing.
 What exactly does it mean?
-It means that for a short period of time, certain items have a lower price and if you want to benefit from that reduction, you’d better hurry up and buy them.
+It means that for a short, unspecified period of time, certain items have a lower price.
+The bright, attention-grabbing signs are designed to make you stop and take notice.
+If you want to benefit from that temporary price reduction, you’d better hurry up and buy the item now, before it’s too late and the price “rolls back” up to its original level.

+This tactic taps directly into the “Fear of Missing Out” (FOMO).
 The fact that the mark down is temporary is what makes the items even more coveted by shoppers, who, according to Retail analyst Carol Spieckerman, end up bragging to family and friends about the deals they’ve found.
+Finding a Rollback deal feels like a win, a small victory in the shopping game.
+This positive feeling reinforces the behavior, encouraging customers to actively hunt for these deals on every subsequent visit, which often leads to discovering and purchasing items they never intended to buy in the first place.

 Easy return policy

-It’s not in any business’ interest to sell something only for the buyer to soon have it returned.
-However, retailers like Walmart use a very sneaky strategy to make customers believe that they can buy and then easily return a product, hassle-free.
+It’s not in any business’ interest to sell something only for the buyer to soon have it returned, or so you would think.
+However, retailers like Walmart use a very sneaky and effective strategy to make customers believe that they can buy and then easily return a product, completely hassle-free.
+This policy is designed to lower your purchasing inhibitions.
 Just think about it!
-When you know you can give something back without having to worry about anything else, wouldn’t you feel more relaxed when purchasing an item?
+When you know you can give something back without having to worry about a complicated process or strict conditions, wouldn’t you feel more relaxed and confident when purchasing an item, especially if it’s an impulse buy or something you’re not completely sure about?

 The smell of fresh bread

-Nifty pricing and marketing strategies aside, Walmart also employs sensory tactics to get some extra dollars from their customers.
-One very efficient trick is to appeal to people’s sense of smell and the star product, in this case, is freshly baked bread.
+Nifty pricing and marketing strategies aside, Walmart also employs powerful sensory tactics to get some extra dollars from their customers.
+One very efficient trick is to appeal to people’s most primal sense—their sense of smell—and the star product, in this case, is freshly baked bread.
 Yes, that’s right!
+The warm, comforting aroma that greets you as you enter many Walmart Supercenters is no happy accident; it’s a calculated decision.

 Popular items are put in the back of the store

-If baked goods are placed at the front of the store, to alert your olfactive senses, Walmart’s popular items, such as milk, toilet paper and the like, are placed at the back.
-This time, the strategy is for customers to walk as many aisles as possible to get to the items they’re looking for; and while walking the aisles, Walmart is banking on the fact that there must be something along the way that catches your eye enough to put it in the cart.
-You have around 80,000 items to choose from!
+If baked goods are strategically placed at the front of the store to alert your olfactive senses and put you in a good mood, Walmart’s most popular items—the essentials you came for, such as milk, eggs, toilet paper and the like—are often placed at the very back.
+This time, the strategy is for customers to walk as many aisles as possible to get to the items they’re looking for.
+This forces you on a long journey through the store’s core.
+And while walking those aisles, Walmart is banking on the fact that there must be something along the way that catches your eye enough to put it in the cart.
+With an average of 80,000 different items to choose from, the odds are definitely in their favor.

-Given the size of Walmart stores, especially that of Supercenters which are around 260,000-square-feet, it’s practically impossible for shoppers (no matter how rigid their shopping list is) to walk out without buying at least one extra item.
+This intentional store layout maximizes your exposure to products you didn’t plan to buy.
+You’ll pass countless “endcaps”—the promotional displays at the end of aisles—that are stocked with high-margin items and special deals.
+Given the sheer size of Walmart stores, especially that of Supercenters which can be around 260,000-square-feet, it’s practically impossible for shoppers (no matter how rigid their shopping list is) to complete this “treasure hunt” and walk out without buying at least one extra item they hadn’t planned on.

 Big shopping carts

-If you notice that your shopping cart is getting bigger and bigger, at least compared to your kid days, you’re not just imagining.
-It is bigger.
-As explained by Taste of Home, compared to its size in 1970, an average shopping cart these days is three times bigger.
+If you notice that your shopping cart is getting bigger and bigger, at least compared to your kid days, you’re not just imagining it.
+It is bigger, and that’s by design.
+As explained by Taste of Home, compared to its size in 1970, an average shopping cart these days is two to three times bigger.
+This isn’t just to accommodate larger families or bigger shopping trips; it’s a subtle but powerful psychological tool.

-The explanation, according to Consumerism, is that the more space you have in the cart, the more you are inclined to put items in there to fill it.
+The explanation, according to Consumerism experts, is that the more empty space you see in your cart, the more you are subconsciously inclined to put items in there to fill it.
+A half-empty, oversized cart can make it feel like you haven’t bought much at all, encouraging you to browse for longer and add just a few more things.
 In other words, the more money customers will spend.
-Specialists recommend opting for a shopping basket instead of a cart, this way, you adapt your shopping to the smaller space of the basket.
+Specialists and savvy shoppers recommend opting for a shopping basket instead of a cart whenever possible.
+This way, you adapt your shopping to the smaller, more confined space of the basket, creating a natural physical limit on how much you can buy and carry, helping you stick to your budget.

 Read also: 10 Products Most People Think Are Cheaper at Aldi but Aren’t